huaminghuangtw/Evergreen-Notes/Fleeting-Notes/Fleeting-Notes.md

 Therefore, the original stories are often the ones that gets preserved and deeply entrenched:

 New information is massaged to fit that story, or rejected if it doesn't.

 ---

-Create Space: Pause, reset, and engage.
-Our immediate reactions are almost always emotional, and we make bad decisions in the heat of emotion.

-Use Mental Time Travel: Imagine yourself in the past and consider yourself in the present.
-Imagine yourself in the future and consider yourself in the present.

-Remember: When in doubt, zoom out.

----